Quantum noncommutative ABJM field theory: four- and six-point functions: Simplified 2scalar-2scalar/2fermion 4-point functions

 \subsection{Numerator of the 4 scalar 4-point function with box-loop}

-Considering the parametrization of generic box-loop diagrams we compute them with choice of loop momentum variable from individual diagram $(\it 1.)$ in Fig.\ref{4scalar}, and obtain the following expression for the gauge boson box numerator $f^{box}(\ell,p_2,k_2,q)$:
+Considering the parametrization of generic box-loop diagrams we compute them with choice of loop momentum variable from individual diagram $(\it 1.)$ in figure \ref{4scalar}, and obtain the following expression for the gauge boson box numerator $f_{(\it 1.)}^{box}(\ell,p_2,k_2,q)$:

-After changing in-out momenta into all incoming momenta in accord with Figs.{\ref{fig:Fig21} and \ref{fig:Fig22}}: {$(p_2\to -p_2,k_2\to p_1,q\to\eta_i)$}, the $f^{box}(\ell,p_2,k_2,q)$ corresponds to the following numerator:
+After changing in-out momenta into all incoming momenta in accord with Figs.{\ref{fig:Fig21} and \ref{fig:Fig22}}: {$(p_2\to -p_2,k_2\to p_1,q\to\eta_i)$}, the $f_{(\it 1.)}^{box}(\ell,p_2,k_2,q)$ corresponds to the following numerator: